-The Petitioner asserts that his proposed endeavor "will have the significance of employing U.S. workers and generate positive economic effects."
-The Petitioner indicates his endeavor "will bring significant societal welfare in the U.S. food production, maximizing the performance, stewardship, safety, quality, and productivity of manufacturers and production companies alike."
-However, the Petitioner has not demonstrated that the specific endeavor he proposes to undertake has significant potential to employ U.S. workers or otherwise offers substantial positive economic effects for our nation.
-Specifically, he has not shown that his project's future staffing levels and business activity stand to provide substantial economic benefits in Florida or the United States.
-While the sales forecasts for indicate that these projects have growth potential, the Petitioner has not submitted evidence to demonstrate that benefits to the regional or national economy resulting from the Petitioner's undertakings would reach the level of "substantial positive economic effects" contemplated by Dhanasar.
+Furthermore, the Petitioner has not demonstrated that the specific endeavor he proposes to undertake has significant potential to employ U.S. workers or otherwise offers substantial positive economic effects for our nation.
+Specifically, he has not shown that his mechanical engineering and complex business systems development activities stand to provide substantial economic benefits in the United States.
+While the Petitioner submitted internal documents indicating the Petitioner has participated in activities allowing to obtain lucrative contracts, the evidence does not demonstrate any benefit to the regional or national economy outside of his company.
+Here, the Petitioner has not submitted documentary evidence that would demonstrate that benefits to the regional or national economy resulting from the Petitioner's undertakings would reach the level of "substantial positive economic effects" contemplated by Dhanasar.
 Id. at 890.

-In addition, although the Petitioner asserts that will employ U.S. workers, he has not offered sufficient evidence that the area where they will operate is economically depressed, that he would employ a significant population of workers in that area, or that his endeavor would offer the region or its population a substantial economic benefit through employment levels or business activity.
-Nor has the Petitioner demonstrated that any increases in employment or income attributable to

-'s operations stand to substantially affect economic activity or tax revenue in Florida or
+While the Petitioner argues his expertise "unquestionably leads to job creation," he has not submitted evidence indicating that his specific projects would employ a significant population of workers in an economically depressed area or that his endeavor would offer a particular U.S. region or its population a substantial economic benefit through employment levels or business activity.
+Nor has the Petitioner demonstrated that any increases in employment or income attributable to his endeavor stand to substantially affect economic activity.
+Accordingly, the Petitioner's proposed work does not meet the first prong of the Dhanasar framework.